InvirganceDocumentation/convirgance-docs/docs/README.md

 4. [Transforming Data](transforming-data.md) - Reshape and enrich your data
 5. [File Formats](file-formats.md) - Working with CSV, JSON, and more

-## Core Concepts and Goals

-#### Database Operations

-Handle database interactions with confidence.
-Atomic operations ensure your transactions succeed or fail cleanly, while batch processing keeps things fast.
-Streamlining any interaction that you make with any database, all without the overhead from your typical ORM.

-#### Formats

-Convirgance will handle reading and writing from, JSON, JBIN, CSV, Delimited (Pipe, Comma, ...).
-And, if support doesn't exist we have you covered with our easily extendible I/O interfaces.

-#### Filters

-Apply SQL-like conditions to any data source.
-Combine filters with AND/OR operations just like you would in a WHERE clause.

-#### Transformations

-Build data pipelines that clean and reshape your data.
-Convert types, group records, or compute new fields - all without loading everything into memory.

 ## Community and Support

 We're here to help: